JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/01-Childlike-Components/11-All--With-Halogen-Types.md

   { handleAction :: TypeSignature
   , handleQuery :: TypeSignature
   , receive :: TypeSignature

+  -- These two are used for lifecycle hooks
+  -- We'll cover them in the `Lifecycle` folder
   , initialize :: TypeSignature
   , finalize :: TypeSignature
   }